 Although using electricity works at any time of day, charging in off-peak hours when rates are cheapest is smart for everyone.
 But if it’s raining outside, there’s no reason not to plug in and recharge.
 Most manufacturers recommend that you do so.
 Here’s why Water does not affect electricity or how you operate.
 Electricity flows through water without problems because water does not conduct electricity well enough to stop it.

 Can you charge tesla in rain?

 To understand how safe, it is to charging Electric Car in rain you must first look at how electricity is generated and transported.
 So let’s take a moment to break down some of that jargon.
 Power plants produce large amounts of electricity by burning coal or natural gas.
 The combustion process produces steam that spins turbine generators and creates electricity.

-All those fears about getting stuck with a dead battery when you’re miles from civilization may not be so far-fetched after all.
+Having a dead battery may not seem that far-fetched after all.
 A recent study by researchers at Aalborg University has discovered that recharging your plug-in car during a downpour may cause serious problems.

 Just plug it into a regular outlet at home when you park for more than two hours or use a network of public charging stations like Charge Point to keep your battery charged and ready for when you’re ready to go.

 So, you can have peace of mind while driving around town.
 Before using any kind of electronic device outside read its user manual first.
 If there’s anything mentioned about operating it in wet conditions.
 Follow those instructions carefully as they will likely save your device from short-circuiting and possibly catching fire.